awesome-llm-papers/awesome-llm-papers.github.io/_publications/mehri2020natural.markdown

 citations: 103
 bibkey: mehri2020natural
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2009.13570'}]
-tags: [Training Techniques, RAG, Pre-Training, Fine-Tuning, BERT, Model Architecture]
+tags: [Model Architecture, Fine-Tuning, RAG, Pre-Training, BERT, Training Techniques, Evaluation]
 ---
 A long-standing goal of task-oriented dialogue research is the ability to flexibly adapt dialogue models to new domains.
 To progress research in this